Tim Horrigan's NASCAR Page

 Dale Jr. is the most popular living driver at Loudon, even though he usually struggles here.
 He is especially popular with Quebecois fans.
 Jimmie Johnson and Jeff Gordon have huge followings.

 Racers with Northern New England roots (e.g., Ricky Craven and Martin Truex) always get a warm reception at Loudon.
-Quebec's Patrick Carpentier created a lot of excitement in 2008 when he won the pole for the Lenox 301, and not just because he is the handsomest driver on the circuit aside from Kasey Kahne.
-(Carpentier drove lentement in the race itself and finished 31st, two laps down.
-Quelle dommage.)
+Quebec's Patrick Carpentier created a lot of excitement in 2008 when he won the pole for the Lenox 301.
+Carpentier drove lentement in the race itself and finished 31st, two laps down.
+Quelle dommage.
 In 2009, Middletown, Connecticut's Joey Logano won the Summer Loudon race at the age of 19 years old: he was the youngest winner in Cup history.

 Tony Stewart also used to be widely hated, but since his 2005 championship he has become much more popular.
-Stewart holds a Loudon record which will be unbeatable until the Indy Cars return (which they will, someday.)
+Stewart holds a Loudon record which will be unbeatable until the Indy Cars return.
 He has won races in two different major-league series: he won the summer 2000 and summer 2005 Cup races as well as the summer 1998 Indy Racing League event.
 (He also won the summer 2008 Nationwide Series race.)

 On a more rarefied level, there is a complex of luxury suites on top of the main grandstand.
 This is one of the places where the drivers and other celebrities hang out when they're not working.
 It's virtually impossible to get up there unless you are extremely well-connected.
-It is difficult but not impossible to get a pass for the infield, where you can get a closeup look at the garages.
-Myself, I worked 16 events at the track before I had occasion to go to the infield (and then to get there I had to drive a golf cart through 18 inches of rather dubious-looking standing water after a post-race thunderstorm.)
+It is far from impossible, however, to get a pass for the infield, where you can get a closeup look at the garages.
+However, in my own case, I worked 16 events at the track before I had occasion to go to the infield (and then to get there I had to drive a golf cart through 18 inches of rather dubious-looking standing water after a post-race thunderstorm.
+And I also nearly got run over by J.J.
+Yeley's hauler.)

-Some sponsors set up tents for the general public outside the track proper.
-There's no free food or drink to be had, but some of these tents are worth a visit.
-I especially recommend the racing museum at the Crown Royal tent.
-The best freebies used to be the colorful MBNA T-shirts, available if you applied for an MBNA Racing Rewards card.
+The best freebies used to be the colorful MBNA T-shirts, available if you applied for an MBNA Racing Rewards credit card.
 I have about a dozen of them myself.
 Sadly, MBNA no longer exists.
 Well, actually, I don't mind that they don't exist: I just miss their schwag.
+There is a large "fan fair" area just outside the track's perimeter, near Turns 1 & 2, which gets better with each event.
+SMI also built a million-dollar bathhouse near the fan fair, which is a massive convenience for the tens of thousands of RVers in the crowd .

-The best place to see drivers and other celebrities for free is the SpeedTV studio, which is usually set up somewhere on the "Tilcon Road" which leads from Turns 1 and 2 to the main RV parking area.
+The best place to see drivers and other celebrities for free is the SpeedTV studio.
 Also, if you arrive early on Sunday morning, there are always several Cup drivers signing autographs at their souvenir haulers before the main event (especially now that Speedway Motorsports is running the show: the vast majority of those haulers are affiliated with SMI Properties.)
 Sometimes you even see pit crew members signing autographs.
 The drivers also like to sign autographs on Saturday mornings.
-The driver who turns up the most frequently in the concession area is Michael Waltrip, who owns and manages his own team and frequently checks up on his company's souvenir sales.
+The driver who turns up the most frequently in the concession area is Michael Waltrip, who owns and manages his own team and who keeps a close eye on his company's souvenir sales.
+I once even saw him there once when the race was still going on: he had DNFed early.

 Useful Links